Sharpie Marker Pillowcase Craft

+Sharpie Markers are one of my FAVORITE things ever!
+There’s something magical about their bright bold colors.
 Kids love doing crafty activities.
 Whether they are in Scouts, 4-H, or attending a slumber party, arts and crafts are often the highlight of the event.
-Here is a super easy pillowcase craft for kids.
+Here is a super easy pillowcase craft for kids using Sharpie Markers.
 I said it was easy, but I didn’t say it wasn’t messy!

 My 9 year old niece wanted to make something for her Dad for his birthday.
 She loves to look on Pinterest, and she saw some Sharpie Marker crafts that she thought were really cool.
 They were T-shirts and sneakers with flowers though, not something that she could make for my brother.
 After some thought, I came up with the idea of using Sharpie Markers on a pillowcase.